automl/HelloCluster/README.md

 }
 ```

-Once there are ready, remotely running Jupyter notebooks is easy!
+Once these are ready, remotely running Jupyter notebooks is easy!

 1. On the remote machine
 ```